IaC-Unleashed/Intro-to-Digital-Ocean/README.md

     terraform apply
 ```

 You'll have to type `yes` in order to confirm the process.
 It'll take a little time to create the cloud machine and build up the firewall.
 But once it's done, the newly-created machine's IP address should be listed in the terminal that ran the terraform as `public_ip_server`.
-If all goes as expected, your VM is ready for you to ssh into.
+If all goes as expected, your VM is ready for you to ssh into and explore.

 ---

-## Terraform | Machine Details ##
+## VM Details ##

 This process creates a VM on Digital Ocean with the following properties: